accs-uaa/southwest-alaska-moose/README.md

 This project is a collaboration between the Alaska Center for Conservation Science and the Alaska Department of Fish and Game.

+*Authors*:
-*Author*: Amanda Droghini, Alaska Center for Conservation Science, University of Alaska Anchorage
+Amanda Droghini, Timm W. Nawrocki, Alaska Center for Conservation Science, University of Alaska Anchorage

-*Last updated*: 2020-06-07
+*Last updated*: 2021-04-29

 # Prerequisites
 1. ArcGIS Pro 2.5.2+